 14.2 When trench shields or boxes are moved, the previously placed pipe shall not be disturbed.
-The owner is advised that it may be necessary to restrain the installed pipe by use of deadman anchors or other means.
+It may be necessary to restrain the installed pipe by use of deadman anchors or other means.
 Voids that are created by movement of a shield or box shall be filled and compacted.